 This museum – known as The Hunterian – is a dark sort of a place too.
-It’s filled with grim treasures: the preserved remains of quintuplets floating in a jar; the teeth of soldiers lost of the battlefields of Waterloo; a syphilitic woman’s prosthetic nose.
-A centrepiece of its collection is the malformed skeleton of a man known only as ‘Mr Jeffs, aged 39.’
+It’s filled with grim treasures: the preserved remains of quintuplets floating in a jar; the teeth of soldiers lost on the battlefields of Waterloo; a syphilitic woman’s prosthetic nose.
+A centrepiece of its collection is the malformed skeleton of a man known only as ‘Mr. Jeffs, aged 39.’

 The Bone Collector prepares his specimens in the same careful way a museum curator might do.
 He employs the same type of beetle once used by the Natural History Museum to clean the flesh from their bones.
 He is careful to ensure that sinews are left intact so the skeletons still hang together.

 In The Collector, six-year-old Jakey Frith – a character who suffers from Stone Man Syndrome – has escaped the clutches of Ol’ Bloody Bones, but for how long?
 The killer is desperate to reclaim the ultimate prize.
 The fate of Clara Foyle, a five-year-old with cleft hands, remains unclear but she is destined to become an exhibit.
 For Sunday Cranston, a young woman with facial deformities, and teenager Grace Rodriguez, who was born with cervical ribs, it is already too late.